 Word wizard Shannon Kernaghan would probably want to edit that description of herself.
 But it’s true: she does wonders with information, ideas – and words.
 Shannon has been our principal researcher / writer since 2000, during which time she has created clear and creative content in the form of web content, news releases, annual reports, newsletters, advertising and more.
 Our clients in many industries, private and public sector, unanimously say that Shannon is a delight to work with.

 Tanya Gadsby – Graphic Recording Specialist

 Tanya is a graphic recorder and visual specialist based in Victoria, BC.
 Graphic recording is the creation of hand illustrated “infographics” on large sheets of paper – this is done live during meetings, conferences, and events.
 Tanya synthesizes conversations into concise images and text that keeps the audience engaged and inspires new ideas.
 She has collaborated with governments, corporations, community groups, and small businesses.
 She also specializes in illustrated videos and small-scale infographics.
 Her Bachelor of Fine Arts and background in community engagement contribute greatly to her work.
-Visit Tanya’s website at Drawing Out Ideas.
+Visit Tanya’s website at the Fuselight.

 In addition to our Lead Team, we work with a diverse group of colleagues – urban planners, architects, landscape architects, engineers, security professionals and social planners.
 We bring the right blend of people and skills for each unique project.